smartcontractkit/solana-starter-kit/README.md

 npm install
 ```

-**Note for [Apple M1](https://en.wikipedia.org/wiki/Apple_M1) chipsets**: You will need to perform an extra step to get the Anchor framework installed manully from source, as the NPM package only support x86_64 chipsets currently, please run the following command to install it manually:
+**Note for [Apple M1](https://en.wikipedia.org/wiki/Apple_M1) chipsets**: You will need to perform an extra step to get the Anchor framework installed manually from source, as the NPM package only support x86_64 chipsets currently, please run the following command to install it manually:

 ```
 cargo install --git https://github.com/project-serum/anchor --tag v0.20.1 anchor-cli --locked